 - Your very own physical server whose sole purpose is hosting your website.
 Full control, most expensive, technical experience required.
 Typically reserved for enterprise sites.

 - Managed WordPress Hosting

 - This is a host who specializes in WordPress sites, and manages updates, security, performance & backups for you.
-Different hosts use different setups (shared, VPS, dedicated), and prices vary greatly.
+Different hosts use different setups (shared, VPS, cloud), and prices vary greatly.
 All hosts discussed in this article are considered managed WordPress hosts.

 Even if you manage a large WordPress website that receives tons of traffic (1 million+ visits/mo.), there are several enterprise managed WordPress hosts that can take care of you.
 We’ll discuss options that cover tiny beginner sites, all the way up to enterprise-level sites.